Open-Cascade-SAS/OCCT/dox/dev_guides/contribution/coding_rules.md

 Punctuation rules follow the rules of the English language.
 * C/C++ reserved words, commas, colons and semicolons should be followed by a space character if they are not at the end of a line.
 * There should be no space characters after '(' and before ')'.
 Closing and opening brackets should be separated by a space character.
 * For better readability it is also recommended to surround conventional operators by a space character.
-See the following examples:
+Examples:

 ~~~~~{.cpp}
 while (true)                            // NOT: while( true ) ...